Chapter 1: Language

 · an Object reference

-· a Cloneable interface reference, with casting, with runtime check
+· a Cloneable interface reference, with casting, with runtime

 · any class reference, with casting, with runtime check